The Teacup Poodle – Cool Story About This Tiny Breed

 A wide range of hues, including black, blue, red, silver, gray, white, apricot, brown, and beige, are available for the coat of toy poodles.
-However, this dog only comes in solid colors, as opposed to other Poodle mix canines, which might have a blend of diverse fur colors.
+However, this dog only comes in solid colors, unlike other Poodle mix canines, which might have a blend of diverse fur colors.
 This will allow you to tell whether a purebred Poodle is being offered to you.

 What Kind of Personality Do They Have?